The 30 Best Thanksgiving Pie Recipes for 2017

 Click here for the 30 Best Thanksgiving Pie Recipes of 2017 slideshow.

-Don’t get lost in pie-making lingo, like lattice crust, single crusts, par-baked shells, and the like.
-Instead, check out our simple pie-making guide that will prepare you for success as you choose which of these 25 Thanksgiving pie recipes you want to bake this year.
+Don't get lost in pie-making lingo, like lattice crust, single crusts, par-baked shells, and the like.
+Instead, check out our simple pie-making guide that will prepare you for success as you choose which of these 30 Thanksgiving pie recipes you want to bake this year.
+We've broken it down for you into 5 categories: Cream pies, easy pies, fruit pies, pecan pies and of course, pumpkin pies.

 Figure out the kind of crust you want for your pie.
 Simple, flaky butter crusts are ideal for apple, pumpkin, and other fruit pies.
 When making flaky crusts, be careful not to overwork the dough or your crust will turn out tough.